Jonas Hellborg: Recording career

 In 1993 he sold his part in the studio to Laswell and resettled in Paris, France.
 The following year he teamed up with guitarist Shawn Lane, a cooperation that would last nine years.
 The first record was Abstract Logic with Ginger Baker's son Kofi on drums; this was followed by Michael Shrieve's Two Doors.
 By the third record they were joined by drummer Jeff Sipe and embarked on a long stretch that produced four records and a lot of touring between 1995 and 1997.

 In 1998 Hellborg met percussionist V. Selvaganesh at a Zakir Hussain concert in Paris.
-The two formed a long lasting musical partnership that has been ongoing since then.
+The two formed a musical partnership that has been ongoing since then.
 To start with, Selvaganesh joined Hellborg in duets and in different "classical" settings Hellborg was working on at the time.
-Later a group was formed, first in trio with Lane, then a quintet including Selvaganesh's 2 brothers V. Umashankar and V. Umamahesh.
+Later a group was formed, first in trio with Lane, then a quintet including Selvaganesh's two brothers V. Umashankar and V. Umamahesh.
 Two CDs and a DVD were produced with this group.
 After Shawn Lane's death in 2003, Hellborg has continued to explore amalgamations of Indian and Western music, working with Indian masters as Debashish Bhattacharya, Niladri Kumar, Vikku Vinayakram, Tanmoy Bose and U. Shrinivas.
 He has also started a new metal-fusion project with guitarist Mattias IA Eklundh called Art Metal.

-Hellborg founded his own record label Day Eight Music (D.E.M.) in 1979 releasing his first solo bass record The Bassic Thing – an early showcase of his pioneering chordal, and for the time very advanced, slapping approaches.
+Hellborg founded his own record label, Day Eight Music (D.E.M.), in 1979, releasing his first solo bass record, The Bassic Thing – an early showcase of his pioneering chordal, and for the time very advanced, slapping approaches.
 It was the first LP ever to feature solely bass guitar.
 With the move to the US, a new entity was formed, called Bardo Music, that took over the responsibilities of Hellborg's output, now counting around 40 releases.

 Musical equipment

 Hellborg has been involved in instrument design from early in his career.
 His work includes a signature model for Aria, the first ever biamped bass amplifier (in cooperation with Italian company FBT), a double neck bass, fretted and fretless, for British company Wal in 1983, and, in 1984, an acoustic bass in collaboration with master luthier Abraham Wechter.

 After working with a half dozen other companies with signature models and inventions he, together with the German manufacturer Warwick, created a new bass and a high end line of bass amplification.

-Hellborg published two books in the early 80s with Music Sales of London, one on slap bass called Thumb Bassics, and a chord book called Chord Bassics.
+Hellborg published two books in the early '80s with Music Sales of London, one on slap bass called Thumb Bassics, and a chord book called Chord Bassics.